Tag Archives: Animated

 Six years after the enormous success of Frozen (2013) comes the follow-up, Frozen II (2019).

-Surprising is the long gap of time between creations but the beauty of animation is that these characters do not age unless creators want them to.
+Surprisingly, the long gap of time between creations is a long gap of time between creations, but the beauty of animation is that these characters do not age unless creators want them to.

-The adventure story is fun, incorporating a bit of history which always creates depth, but also charts familiar territory as the first installment.
+The adventure story is fun, incorporating a bit of history, which always creates depth, but also charts familiar territory as the first installment.

-The film showcases lovely visuals and songs which usurp the other elements.
-Breeding so much familiarity, there seems little need for a third chapter though I’d bet my bottom dollar another will emerge.
+The film showcases lovely visuals and songs, which usurp the other elements.
+Breeding so much familiarity, there seems little need for a third chapter, though I’d bet my bottom dollar another will emerge.

-We are re-introduced to Anna (Bell) and Elsa (Menzel) as little girls when they are tucked into bed by their father King Agnarr of Arendelle one night.
 He relays a story about his father (their grandfather), a treaty made with a neighboring tribe, a dam, and a magical Enchanted Forest.

 As a youngster, Agnarr barely escapes alive after a fight erupts with the other tribe, causing his father’s death, and enraging the spiritual elements of the forest.
-There is also a key mention about Anna and Elsa’s parents lost ship, which is apparently how they died.
+There is also a key mention about Anna and Elsa’s parents’ lost ship, which is apparently how they died.

-Fast-forward to present times, Elsa and Anna are adults, three years following the events of the first film.
+Fast-forward to the present day, Elsa and Anna are adults, three years after the events of the first film.
 Elsa, the one with ice powers, runs her happy kingdom with Anna serving as Princess.
-They live in peace and harmony with familiar characters Olaf, the snowman created by Elsa, Kristoff, Anna’s boyfriend, and Sven, his reindeer.

 When Elsa begins hearing mysterious voices calling to her from the mountains, she pursues them only to reawaken the spirits and threaten her kingdom and her people.
-The group must come to the rescue to retain harmony learning the reason for Elsa’s powers in the process.
+The group must come to the rescue to retain harmony, learning the reason for Elsa’s powers in the process.

-Frozen II has a “nice” feel which is positive and negative.
-Family-friendly with a feminist, female perspective is good and crafts a positive and inspiring message for youngsters, especially females, who see the film.
-Anna and Elsa control their destiny, are empowered to go after what they want, and achieve results.
+Frozen II has a “nice” feel, which is positive and negative.
+A family-friendly film with a feminist, female perspective is beneficial, crafting a positive and inspiring message for youngsters, especially females, who watch it.

-They also support each other, share sisterly love rather than are rivals, and treat people fairly.
+They also support each other, share sisterly love rather than being rivals, and treat people fairly.

-The adventure that the girls and friends face will end happily, that much we know.
-Slight peril emerges when Anna goads and then flees from gigantic earth spirits, Olaf melts and is assumed dead, and Elsa is also thought dead in the forest, but these are aspects added for dramatic effect, and the safe feel of the film ensures that all major characters will remain in happily ever after harmony.
+The adventure that the girls and their friends face will end happily, that much we know.
+Slight peril emerges when Anna goads and then flees from gigantic earth spirits, Olaf melts and is assumed dead, and Elsa is also thought dead in the forest.

-When Kristoff awkwardly attempts to propose to Anna throughout the film, we are certain he will eventually do the deed which he does.
+When Kristoff awkwardly attempts to propose to Anna throughout the film, we are sure he will eventually do the deed, which he does.

 I criticized Frozen for limiting diversity in its production, which is corrected in Frozen II.
 Mattias, leader of a group of Arendelle soldiers, is a strong and protective character and is black.